maxmpz/powerampapi/poweramp_skin_sdk/poweramp_skin_sample/readme.md

 Scene generally defines initial and final view layout/position and some view parameters.

 Also, almost all Poweramp views are custom views, including layout (FastLayout) and text views (FastTextView).
-FastLayout idea somewhat similar to CoordinatorLayout, but is strictly one-pass per layout, and FastText is a text view optimized for transitions.
+FastLayout is multi-paradigm layout, somewhat similar to ConstraintLayout, but faster, strictly one-pass per layout, and optimized for animations; and FastText is a fast text rendering view optimized for transitions.
 See **[reference_resources/values-sw1dp/attrs-powerui.xml](/poweramp_skin_sdk/reference_resources/values-sw1dp/attrs-powerui.xml)** for commented attributes definitions for these views.

 See appropriate reference resources xmls for the details in the comments.